halostatue-archive/rubypython/README.markdown

 ## DOCUMENTATION:

 The documentation should provide a reasonable description of how to use RubyPython.
-Starting with version 0.3.x there are two modes of operation: default and legacy.
+Starting with version 0.3.x there are two modes of operation: normal and legacy.
 These are described in the docs.

 ## LICENSE: